 To soothe her existential angst, her parents arranged for her to start meeting regularly with a family friend who had the kind of personality that made her easy to talk to.

-“It’s my first memory of being in a vulnerable position and needing someone to give me guidance,” says Weisberg, whose new book Asking for a Friend: Three Centuries of Advice on Life, Love, Money, and Other Burning Questions from a Nation Obsessed chronicles 15 of history’s most famous advice givers, people who made their names doling out the answers to life’s many questions.
+“It’s my first memory of being in a vulnerable position and needing someone to give me guidance,” says Weisberg, who recounts the incident in her new book Asking for a Friend: Three Centuries of Advice on Life, Love, Money, and Other Burning Questions from a Nation Obsessed, which chronicles the lives of 15 people who made their names doling out the answers to life’s many questions.

 At some point, everyone seeks out advice.
 What is life, after all, but a series of inflection points with no instruction manual attached?
 One moment you’re soaking in the history of the nation’s capital and the next you find yourself clutching your stomach as you come to terms with your own mortality.

-But who do people turn to in search of answers?
+But whom do people turn to in search of answers?

 “Of course people can go to people in their communities; they can go to their rabbi, their priest, their family, their teacher for advice,” says Weisberg.
 “I think what’s interesting is what makes people want to go outside that community.”